-Albania, Armenia, Austria, Azerbaijan, Belarus, Belgium, Bosnia Herzegovina, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, France, Germany, Greece, Georgie, Hungary, Italy, Yugoslavia, Latvia, Liechtenstein, Lithuania, Luxembourg, FYRO Macedonia, Malta, Moldova, the Netherlands, Poland, Portugal, Romania, Serbia Montenegro, Slovakia, Slovenia, Spain, Switzerland, Turkey and Ukraine.
+Albania, Armenia, Austria, Azerbaijan, Belarus, Belgium, Bosnia-Herzegovina, Bulgaria, Croatia, Czech Republic, France, Germany, Greece, Georgia, Hungary, Italy, Kosovo, Liechtenstein, Luxembourg, North Macedonia, Malta, Moldova, the Netherlands, Poland, Portugal, Romania, Serbia, Montenegro, Slovakia, Slovenia, Spain, Switzerland, Turkey and Ukraine.

-CED-IADR has the great advantage of being a geographically closely area, thus allowing its members to benefit from the following:
+CED-IADR has the great advantage of being a geographically central area, allowing its members to benefit from the following:

 - less traveling to the annual CED/PER-IADR congress which is held in Europe